-Tyler Perry is one of the world's most successful African American entertainment entrepreneurs.
-Actor, writer, producer and director, Perry's first film, Diary of a Mad Black Woman (2005), kick-started his “Madea” franchise as it made its number one in the box office.
+Tyler Perry is one of the world’s most successful African American entertainment entrepreneurs.
+He is not just an actor but also a writer, producer and director.
+Perry’s first film, Diary of a Mad Black Woman (2005), kick-started his “Madea” franchise as the first movie made its mark as number one in the box office.
 This scene comes from Madea’s Family Reunion (2006) in which Madea (played by Perry) talks to her foster child, Nikki, about standing up to bullies.
-It is exemplary of mix of humor and inspirational messages that have become the trademark of Perry's film empire.
+It is an example of a mix of humor and inspirational messages.
+These characteristics have gone on to become the trademark of Perry’s film empire.

 Some have asserted that the Madea character is an offensive depiction rooted in old stereotypes of African Americans.
 Do you agree, disagree?